mjftw/pluma-automation/README.md

 * As a command line interface tool (`pluma run`), designed with ease of use, and extensibility in mind
   * Relies on a target configuration file (`pluma-target.yml`) and a test definition file (`pluma.yml`)
+  * Installed natively or run from a docker image
 * As python library, enabling programmatic hardware control of many supported devices to control a board's power, console, storage, and more
   * The main package for library use is named `pluma.core` (accessible as `pluma` top level package).